Christina Dodd Tells You THE BEST WAY TO WRITE A BOOK

 But the number one rule for a writer is PUT YOUR BUTT IN THE CHAIR AND WRITE.

 On any given day, successful writers write the best way they can, and if what they’re doing doesn’t work, they adapt.
-These are the writers to imitate.
+These are the writers to emulate.

 That’s the one best way to write a book.
 Just … write it.

-More words of wisdom from an author who has celebrated the first twenty-eight years of her writing career.
+More words of wisdom from an author who has celebrated the first twenty-nine years of her writing career.
 Yes!
 It’s me!

-Join my mailing list and get all the fun gossip…er, publishing information first!
+Join my mailing list and get all the fun gossip…er, publishing information!